The noncommutative Poisson bracket and the deformation of the family algebras: Abstract

 \section{Abstract}

-A.A.
-Kirillov introduced the family algebras in 2000.
+The family algebras are introduced by A.A.
+Kirillov in 2000.
 In this paper we study the noncommutative Poisson bracket $P$ on the classical family algebra $\mathcal{C}_{\tau}(\mathfrak{g})$.
-We show that $P$ is the first-order deformation from $\mathcal{C}_{\tau}(\mathfrak{g})$ to $\mathcal{Q}_{\tau}(\mathfrak{g})$ where the later is the quantum family algebra.
-We will prove that the noncommutative Poisson bracket is in fact a Hochschild $2$-coboundary therefore the deformation is infinitesimally trivial.
-In the last part of this paper we also talk about Mackey's analogue and the quantization problem of the family algebras as in \cite{Higson2011}.
+We show that $P$ controls the first-order $1$-parameter formal deformation from $\mathcal{C}_{\tau}(\mathfrak{g})$ to $\mathcal{Q}_{\tau}(\mathfrak{g})$ where the later is the quantum family algebra.
+Moreover we will prove that the noncommutative Poisson bracket is in fact a Hochschild $2$-coboundary and therefore the deformation is infinitesimally trivial.
+In the last part of this paper we discuss the relation between Mackey's analogue and the quantization problem of the family algebras.